bitsofcotton/goki_check_cc/README.md

 # Goki Check
-These program aims to get geometry and context(s) from A still image in a deterministic way.
+These program aims to get prepared model geometry in A still image in a deterministic way.
 Please refer older information at https://sourceforge.net/p/gokicheck/wiki/Home/ .

 # How to use